OSHA 24 Hour HAZWOPER – RCRA TSD Operations Training

 - Lesson 49: Soil Classification and Protective Systems

-- Module 9: Decontamination and Site Emergencies - This ninth module of the course explains the importance of decontamination and the key elements of the emergency response plan for a hazardous waste worksite.
+This ninth module of the course explains the importance of decontamination and the key elements of the emergency response plan for a hazardous waste worksite.
 Lessons describe what a Personnel Decontamination Station (PDS) is used for, give examples of common decontamination equipment used for decontaminating personnel and equipment, and differentiate between physical and chemical decontamination.
 Lessons also provide examples of worker-related and hazardous waste-related emergencies on a HAZWOPER worksite, review the elements of an OSHA-required Emergency Response Plan and the role of decontamination during an emergency, as well as the importance of appropriately documenting emergency incidents that occur in a hazardous waste TSD facility.

 - Lesson 50: Introduction to Decontamination